Maviakazi/Space-Invaders/README.md

 # 👾 Space Invaders Game 👾

-A classic arcade game that takes you down memory lane!
-Click [here](maviakazi.github.io/Space-Invaders/) to play the game and challenge your skills.
+### 📌 Introduction

+The Space Invaders arcade game is an iconic classic that has left an indelible mark on the world of video games.
+It introduced a new era of gaming experiences, becoming one of the earliest shooting games that captured the hearts and minds of players worldwide.

+I created this game for my first project for the General Assembly Software Engineering Immersive bootcamp.

+Let's take a trip down memory lane and challenge your shooting skills in the classic world of arcade games!

+### 🏁 Getting Started

+Check out the final version of my [Space Invaders Game](maviakazi.github.io/Space-Invaders/).

+Follow the instructions below to save your planet from the cruel swarm of Alien Invaders:

+-   Aim to shoot all the aliens before they reach bottom of the board to win the game.

+-   If any alien reaches the bottom, the game gets over.

+-   Use Right and Left Arrow Keys to move your spaceship and Arrow-Up key to shoot missiles.

-### ✏ Wire Frame
+### 📝 Wire Frame

 A simple prototype of the game that I created before writing any code.
 My initial goal was to achieve the functionality and add styling after.

 ![Wireframe](./misc/wireframe.png)

-#### 🔲 Game Board Visualisation
+#### 📋 Game Board Visualisation

-The game board contains total 225 squares divs (15 by 15).
+All the magic happens here on the board.
+It controls the movement of the aliens, player and the missiles.
+It contains a total of 225 squares divs (15 accross and 15 down).

 The aliens start from the top and the player is at the bottom row.

 ![Gameboard](./misc/gameboard.png)